-The decrease of the social funds will impact over the long-term negatively on the development of teachers, offering scarce subjects and as a result the educational levels and readiness of local community.
-It will also impact negatively on the support to entrepreneurs and small businesses.
-The No Go alternative will have no impact.
+The decrease of the social funds will impact over the long term negatively on the development of teachers, and support teachers offering scarce subjects including conservation science and the tuition of learners in these subjects and as a result the educational levels and readiness of local community.
+The impact is rated medium negative before and after mitigation.